IST-DASLab/RoSA/README.md

 ### Evaluation
 The training scripts will run the evaluation right after the training is finished and store the results in the `evals` folder.
 Look at the final few lines of `scripts/restarter_llama2.sh`.

-Evaluation on ViGGO and SQL only take a few minutes.
+Evaluation on ViGGO and SQL only takes a few minutes.
 However, evaluation on GSM8k takes around 45 minutes for *bf16* models and 3 hours for *4bit* models (since merging the RoSA adapters in the *4bit* case is tricky, and the current version of the code does not support it).

 ## RoSA Results
 Below is a comparison between Full Fine-Tuning (FFT), Low-Rank Adaptation (LoRA), Pure Sparse Adaptation (SpA), and Robust Adaptation (RoSA).
 The first table shows results for the case where the pre-trained parameters are stored in the *bf16* format, while the second one presents results for [4-bit double-qunatinzed pre-trained parameters](https://arxiv.org/abs/2305.14314).